RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/_index.md

 ### Configuration File

 The configuration file follows a standard INI file format.
 A Device Manager is defined within a section that has a `[node:nodename]` header, which corresponds to a DCD file describing a [Node]({{< relref "manual/nodes">}}).
-By adding multiple sections like this, it is possible to define multiple Device Manager services in one file.
-If you have multiple Nodes defined for a computing host, it is recommended that you have one configuration file per Node definition.
+To define multiple nodes for a computing host, create a new configuration file for each Node.

 The Device Manager can be configured to start after the Domain Manager has started up, or it can start up at the same time as the Domain Manager and it will wait for the domain to be available and register its [Devices]({{< relref "manual/devices">}}) and [Services]({{< relref "manual/services">}}).
-If there are many Devices or Services that need to start, it is recommended to add a custom script for verifying that the Device Manager has started all Devices and Services and registered them with the Domain Manager (see `start_post_script` in the [Device Manager Configuration]({{< relref "manual/appendices/adminservice/devicemanager.md" >}})).
+If many devices or services need to start, it is recommended that you add a custom script to verify that the Device Manager has started all Devices and Services and registered them with the Domain Manager (see `start_post_script` in the [Device Manager Configuration]({{< relref "manual/appendices/adminservice/devicemanager.md" >}})).

-The [Device Manager Configuration File]({{< relref "manual/appendices/adminservice/devicemanager.md" >}}) section describes all the available configuration parameters for the Device Manager process.
+The [Device Manager Configuration File]({{< relref "manual/appendices/adminservice/devicemanager.md" >}}) section describes the available configuration parameters for the Device Manager process.

 ## Waveforms

 REDHAWK waveforms are controlled by files in the `/etc/redhawk/waveforms.d` directory.
-The `rhadmin` script can generate an example waveform configuration with the complete set of parameters to manage the execution of a REDHAWK waveform.
+The `rhadmin` script generates an example waveform configuration with the complete set of parameters to manage the execution of a REDHAWK waveform.

 To create and start a new waveform, perform the following commands.